 He applied himself to the study of the Thai language and, while he never achieved Gordon’s easy fluency in real-time interpreting, he made great contributions in the latter part of his life to the more academic tasks of rendering the traditional chants into European phonetics, and translating the meanings of key prayers and rituals.
 Finding ways to make the practice of Dhamma accessible and inclusive, so that it might benefit as many people as possible, seemed to be his life’s mission.

-Phra Hans died in 2009, followed by Phra Gordon in 2011 – the two pioneers of Western practitioners in the forest tradition of Thamkrabok, who had dived in with no roadmap, no structure, but had found their own ways to understand and to practice Dhamma.
-Both of them, in contrasting ways, made enormous contributions both towards opening up the Hay to addicts around the world, and to paving the way for other westerners to follow them into the practice as monks and nuns.
+Phra Hans died in 2009, followed by Phra Gordon in 2011 – the two pioneers of Western practice in the forest tradition of Thamkrabok, who had dived in with no roadmap, and no structure to easily slot into, but had found their own way to understanding and to practising Dhamma.
+Both of them, in contrasting ways, made enormous contributions towards opening up the detox program to addicts around the world, and to paving the way for other westerners to follow them into the practice as monks and nuns.

 When I first arrived at Thamkrabok in 2002, they both were very much in evidence, and at the height of their powers.
 I had only intended to stay for a month, lose some of my nasty habits, and rush back to my life in England, to hastily repair some damaged relationships, and get my career back on track.
 To “paper over the cracks” and carry on, much as before.
 By the time that month was up, largely as a result of getting to know these two venerables, I was convinced that much more than that might be possible.

-Meanwhile, Phra Gordon showed me two things: firstly and crucially, the real transformative power of Dhamma, in that someone could come from such darkness and despair as he had and, far from being some kind of traumatised, shell-shocked refugee, to be as light, playful, and comfortable in his skin as he was.
+Meanwhile, Phra Gordon showed me two things: firstly and crucially, the real transformative power of Dhamma, in that someone could come from such darkness and despair as he had and – far from being some kind of traumatised, shell-shocked refugee – to be as light, playful, and comfortable in his own skin as he was.